lance/rhq-metrics-middleware/README.md

 Middleware for express and connect apps to inject system and site data into rhq-metrics as timeseries data.

+## Documentation
+Docs can be found here: http://lanceball.com/rhq-metrics-middleware

 ## Usage

     // load the RHQ middleware module